Epanemu/counterfactual_explanations/README.md

-There is also a custom NN implementation, using the methods presented by M. Fischetti and J. Jo ["Deep neural networks and mixed integer linear optimization"](https://link.springer.com/article/10.1007/s10601-018-9285-6) That implementation has shown better performance when it comes to speed, but lower

-quality of solutions, because it generates duplicate counterfactuals.
-If that does not bother you, use the code in the `custom_nn_implementation/` folder
+There is also a custom NN implementation, using the methods presented by M. Fischetti and J. Jo ["Deep neural networks and mixed integer linear optimization"](https://link.springer.com/article/10.1007/s10601-018-9285-6) That implementation has shown better performance when it comes to speed, but lower quality of solutions, because it generates duplicate counterfactuals.
+If that does not bother you, use the code in the `custom_nn_implementation/` folder.

 ## Encoder for data
 The encoder explicitly targets the FICO dataset and has made a couple of simple